History of radio: Transistor technology

+Integrated circuit

+The first integrated circuit (IC) radio, P1740 by General Electric, became available in 1966.

+Car radio

+The first car radio was introduced in 1922, but it was so large that it took up too much space in the car.
+The first commercial car radio that could easily be installed in most cars went for sale in 1930.

 Radio telex

 Telegraphy did not go away on radio.
 Instead, the degree of automation increased.
 On land-lines in the 1930s, teletypewriters automated encoding, and were adapted to pulse-code dialing to automate routing, a service called telex.
 For thirty years, telex was the cheapest form of long-distance communication, because up to 25 telex channels could occupy the same bandwidth as one voice channel.
 For business and government, it was an advantage that telex directly produced written documents.

 Telex systems were adapted to short-wave radio by sending tones over single sideband.
 CCITT R.44 (the most advanced pure-telex standard) incorporated character-level error detection and retransmission as well as automated encoding and routing.
 For many years, telex-on-radio (TOR) was the only reliable way to reach some third-world countries.
 TOR remains reliable, though less-expensive forms of e-mail are displacing it.
 Many national telecom companies historically ran nearly pure telex networks for their governments, and they ran many of these links over short wave radio.

 Documents including maps and photographs went by radiofax, or wireless photoradiogram, invented in 1924 by Richard H. Ranger of Radio Corporation of America (RCA).
 This method prospered in the mid-20th century and faded late in the century.